Avi711/webClient-React/README.md

 5. username: rodin77, password 123456, displayname: avi
 6. username: shirin77, password 123456, displayname: avi

-some of them have already active chats, while other don't.\
+some of them have already active chats, while others don't.\
 when logged in you would be able to add only registered usernames.

 # Getting Started with Create React App